nick558234/Swipe2Try/docs/Authorization_ASP_Core.md

 ```

 ## 🔄 Role Considerations
-- Role names are case-sensitive (e.g., "ADMIN" is different from "Admin")
+- Role names are case-sensitive (e.g., "Admin" is different from "Admin")
 - All role checks in the application use uppercase role names for consistency

 This setup leverages ASP.NET Core's built-in authentication and authorization features, providing a secure and maintainable approach to protecting sensitive areas of the application.